 Tara J. Melish (J.D.
 2000) is a Professor of Law and Director of the Human Rights Center at the University at Buffalo School of Law (SUNY).
 Tara is also a consultant to a number of NGOs and a legal adviser to Disability Rights International (DRI).
 Tara was the United Nations representative of DRI in the drafting negotiations of the U.N.
 Convention on the Rights of Persons with Disabilities and its Optional Protocol, as well as the U.N.
 Associate Social Affairs Officer in the Department of Economic and Social Affairs.
 Tara has clerked on the Ninth Circuit Court of Appeals for the Hon.
 James R. Browning; been the recipient of professional fellowships from the John D. and Catherine T. MacArthur Foundation and the Fulbright Foundation; taught at the law schools of Notre Dame, George Washington, Oxford, Georgia, and Virginia, as well as in the Global School on Socio-Economic Rights.
 She spent her fellowship year undertaking strategic litigation and advocacy in the area of economic, social and cultural rights at the Center for Justice and International Law, a non-profit law firm that specializes in litigation before the Inter-American Commission and Court of Human Rights.
 At the Law School, she received the Ambrose Gherini Prize and served as Editor-in-Chief of the Yale Human Rights and Development Law Journal, Book Reviews Editor of the Yale Journal of International Law, Student Director of the Schell Center, and teaching assistant for an undergraduate human rights course.

 Brent Wible (J.D.
-2003) works as counsel in the white-collar litigation and global investigations practices at Freshfields Bruckhaus Deringer LLP.
-Before moving into private practice, Brent served in the Office of the White House Counsel in the Obama administration, most recently as Senior Counsel and Special Assistant to the President.
-He previously served as Assistant U.S. Attorney in the Criminal Division of the U.S. Attorney’s Office for the Southern District of New York and Assistant Chief of the Fraud Section in the Department of Justice’s Criminal Division.
+2003) serves as Chief of the Money Laundering and Asset Recovery Section in the Department of Justice’s Criminal Division.
+Previously, he served as Acting Co-Principal Deputy Chief and Acting Senior Deputy Chief of the Fraud Section, as an Assistant Chief in the Fraud Section’s Foreign Corrupt Practices Act Unit and its Securities and Financial Fraud Unit, and as an Assistant U.S. Attorney in the U.S. Attorney’s Office for the Southern District of New York, where he was a Deputy Chief of Appeals.
+He also served in the White House Counsel’s Office in the Obama Administration, as Senior Counsel and Special Assistant to the President, and worked in private practice for several years.
 Brent clerked for Judge Allyne R. Ross of the District Court for the Eastern District of New York and Judge Sonia Sotomayor of the Court of Appeals for the Second Circuit.
 Brent spent his fellowship year working with the Academy for Educational Development in Washington, D.C., and in Bénin, West Africa, on sexual abuse and sexual harassment in Bénin’s schools.
 At the Law School, Brent served as a student director of the Lowenstein Clinic, Editor-in-Chief of the Yale Human Rights and Development Law Journal, and Editor on the Yale Law Journal.
 Brent has a B.A. in History from Haverford College and spent two years as a Peace Corps volunteer in Bénin.

 2002-2003 Fellows

 Molly Land (J.D.
-2001) is currently Professor of Law and Human Rights at the University of Connecticut School of Law and Associate Director of the University’s Human Rights Institute.
+2001) is currently the Catherine Roraback Professor of Law and Human Rights at the University of Connecticut School of Law.
 Her scholarship focuses on the intersection of technology, innovation, and human rights, and her recent work explores the extent to which human rights law can provide a foundation for claims of access to the Internet as well as the opportunities and challenges for using new technologies to achieve human rights objectives.
 Molly spent her fellowship year working with The Advocates for Human Rights, where she led a fact-finding team researching state protection of refugee and immigrant victims of domestic violence in Minneapolis.
 Molly also clerked for the Hon.
 Denise Cote, U.S. District Judge, in the Southern District of New York and was an Associate Professor of Law at New York Law School and a Visiting Lecturer in Law and the Robert M. Cover - Allard K. Lowenstein Fellow in International Human Rights at Yale Law School.

 Eric A. Friedman (J.D.
 2002) is the Global Health Justice Scholar at the O’Neill Institute for National and Global Health Law at the Georgetown University Law Center, where he works on right to health and global health initiatives and scholarship.
-Earlier, he was Project Leader for the Framework Convention on Global Health initiative, advocating for a global health treaty based on the right to health and aimed at achieving national and global health equity.
-Before joining the O'Neill Institute in 2010, Eric worked at Physicians for Human Rights (PHR), where his primary focus was the massive shortage of health workers in sub-Saharan Africa and incorporating the right to health into U.S. and developing country policies.
+He is also on the Executive Committee of the Framework Convention on Global Health Alliance, which advocates for a global health treaty based on the right to health and aimed at achieving national and global health equity, and serves on the Steering Committee of the Sustainable Health Equity Movement.
+He is Before joining the O'Neill Institute in 2010, Eric worked at Physicians for Human Rights (PHR), where his primary focus was the massive shortage of health workers in sub-Saharan Africa and incorporating the right to health into U.S. and developing country policies.
 He also served on the Board of the Global Health Workforce Alliance, chaired the Health Workforce Advocacy Initiative, and published several guides on the health workforce and right to health.
 Eric initially joined PHR for his fellowship year, working on global AIDS policy and advocacy.
 Eric was a member of the Lowenstein Clinic during most of his time at law school, and received the Khosla Memorial Fund for Human Dignity Prize for his human rights work during law school.
 Eric received a B.A. in psychology from Yale in 1999.

 2001-2002 Fellows